juanda404/absChallenges/.github/ISSUE_TEMPLATE/bug_repord.md

----
 name: "🐛 Bug Report"

-about: "Reportar un error para ayudarnos a mejorar el proyecto."
+about: "Report an issue to help us improve the project."

-title: "[BUG] - Descripción corta del error"
+title: "[BUG] - Short description of the error"

 labels: bug

 assignees: ""
----

-## 🐛 Bug Report
+🐛 Bug Report

-### Descripción

-Describe claramente el error que has encontrado.
-Incluye detalles sobre cómo se presenta el problema.

-### Pasos para reproducir

-1. Ir a '...'

-2. Hacer clic en '...'

-3. Describir cualquier otra acción hasta que ocurra el problema.
+Description

+Clearly describe the error you encountered.
+Include details about how the problem appears.

+Steps to Reproduce

+Go to '...'

+Click on '...'

+Describe any other actions until the problem occurs.

-4. Error que aparece: '...'
+Error shown: '...'

-### Comportamiento esperado

-Describe lo que esperabas que ocurriera al realizar los pasos anteriores.

-### Capturas de pantalla o registros

-Si es posible, añade capturas de pantalla o registros de errores.

-### Entorno
+Expected Behavior

+Describe what you expected to happen when performing the steps above.

+Screenshots or Logs

+If possible, add screenshots or error logs.

+Environment

-- Sistema operativo: [p. ej., Windows 10, macOS Catalina]
+Operating system: [e.g., Windows 10, macOS Catalina]

-- Navegador y versión: [p. ej., Chrome 87, Safari 14]
+Browser and version: [e.g., Chrome 87, Safari 14]

-- Versión del proyecto: [p. ej., 1.0.0]

-### Información adicional

-Cualquier otra información relevante.
+Project version: [e.g., 1.0.0]

+Additional Information

+Any other relevant information.